berl4nga01/datagram-calc/README.md

 For better understand, here on below have a simple command of test

 `.\dtcalc 3000 1000` # A command for test a network with 3000 bytes for be transfered and 1000 bytes of MTU

+*PS: For who have intersting, i disponible the sourcecode for be studied, evaluated, avaliable, and recompiled on UNIX machines.*